vhscom/fetch-inject/README.md

 Fetch Injection is a website performance optimization technique for loading resources into the DOM asynchronously using the [Fetch API](http://devdocs.io/dom/fetch_api).
 Use it to inject CSS or JavaScript into your page (even across the network), on-demand.

-Understand [why I created this library](https://hackcabin.com/post/managing-async-dependencies-javascript/) in the intro article on **Hack Cabin**.
+Understand why this library exists by reading the [intro article](https://hackcabin.com/post/managing-async-dependencies-javascript/) on **Hack Cabin**.

 Don't have time to read?
 Here's a playground:<br>
 https://codepen.io/vhs/pen/MpVeOE?editors=0012

 ## Installing

 Get it on NPM with `npm i fetch-inject` or Bower with `bower install fetch-inject`.

 Also available via CDN [using jsDelivr](http://www.jsdelivr.com/projects/fetch-inject).

 ## Usage